 When booking direct, your ticket is only valid for 6 months after purchase, and no cancellation is allowed.
 All the third party sites below (which we use) offer free cancellation.
 However, if booking a family ticket, it works out A$35 cheaper to book direct.

 Prices of an adult 24 hour pass as of May 2022:

-You can get around to these Perth attractions for free on the CAT buses or Perth city has a Free Transit Zone for buses and a SmartRider Free Transit Zone for trains.
+You can get around Perth city for free on the CAT buses or the city has a Free Transit Zone for buses and a SmartRider Free Transit Zone for trains.
 However, these transport options can be busy during peak hours.
 Therefore, the Perth Hop On Hop Off bus could be a good option if you don’t want the hassle or are travelling with young children.
 The commentary is also good for tourists who want to learn a bit more about Perth.